PauliusMacernis/KnowledgeBase/README.md

 PHP function names are case-insensitive. http://php.net/manual/en/functions.user-defined.php ">⌘</a>

+- What is the difference between "static::" and "self::" when using to reference a constant or static variable within a class?
+<a href="#" title="
+self:: is not inheritance-aware where static:: is (in PHP).
+When it comes to defining a bunch of constants within a class, if you want to override those constants in a subclass to change default ~behaviours~, it becomes necessary to use static:: so that a method on the parent class that references the constant, honours the ~override~.
+More info: https://stackoverflow.com/questions/13613594/overriding-class-constants-vs-properties
+">⌘</a>

+- What is the difference between "static::" and "$this::" when using to reference a constant or static variable within a class?
+<a href="#" title="
+It works the same (?).
+More info: https://stackoverflow.com/questions/13613594/overriding-class-constants-vs-properties ">⌘</a>

 ## PHP (Composer)
 - What's the difference between `composer update` and `composer install`?